ece-fast-lab/MICRO-2026-ARC/AE3/README.md

 bash program_script/program_spr1.sh chmu_ae_merge_SPL1.cdf
 ```

-Power-cycle SPR1 with the command supplied by the system operator.
+Power-cycle the target host with the command supplied by the system operator.
 BMC credentials and the power-cycle command are not included in this repository.

-After SPR1 boots, verify the kernel and NUMA topology:
+After the AE host boots, verify the kernel and NUMA topology:

 ```bash
 uname -r